Chipitas, also known as Chipa Pirú, is a crunchy, bite-sized variation of the traditional Paraguayan chipa.

 Instructions

-- Preheat your oven to 400°F (200°C)—line (2) 13x18x1 baking sheets with parchment paper.
+- Preheat your oven to 400°F (200°C)-line two 13x18x1-inch baking sheets with parchment paper.

 - In a large mixing bowl, combine the yuca starch, cornstarch, cornmeal, baking powder, cheese, and salt.
 Mix well and set aside.